mui/mui-x/docs/data/data-grid/list-view/list-view.md

 ## Enable with a media query

-The `useMediaQuery` hook from `@mui/material` can be used to enable the list view feature at a specified breakpoint.
+Use the `useMediaQuery` hook from `@mui/material` to enable the list view feature at a specified breakpoint.

 ```tsx
 import * as React from 'react';